Recording Phone Calls, Conversations, Meetings and Hearings

 Public Meetings

 Sound and video recording devices may be used at public meetings (i.e., meetings of a governmental body required to be open to the public by law) in Texas, although the agency or other governmental body holding the meeting may impose "reasonable rules to maintain order at a meeting."
-Texas Gov't Code § 551.023(b) (link is to the Government Code; you need to choose Chapter 551 and then the specific provision).
+Texas Gov't Code § 551.023(b).

 For information on your right of access to public meetings, please consult the Access to Government Information section of the guide and the Reporters Committee for Freedom of the Press's Open Government Guide: Texas.